-Greater levels of innovation need to be catalysed within rural communities if Scotland is to successfully decarbonise its transport systems and improve social and economic health This wellbeing. is becoming increasingly urgent given the impacts of COVID and the cost of living crisis on people's quality of life.
+Greater levels of innovation need to be catalysed within rural communities if Scotland is to successfully decarbonise its transport systems and improve economic and social health and This wellbeing. is increasingly urgent given the impacts of COVID and the cost of living crisis on people's quality of life.